Updated July 6, 2026

 Businesses tied to Minnesota’s top industries can also benefit.
 Manufacturing firms may ship parts or staging materials between facilities, which makes goods in transit coverage in Minnesota relevant.
 Professional and technical service businesses that rely on portable devices or specialized field equipment may need mobile business property insurance in Minnesota when work happens offsite.
 Retail and healthcare-related operations that move valuable items for setup, events, or temporary locations may also need a policy that follows property beyond the main premises.

 Minnesota’s workers’ compensation rules are separate, but they show how the state treats business compliance seriously: workers’ comp is required for most employers with at least one employee, with specific exemptions.
-For inland marine, there is no single statewide minimum limit in the data provided; instead, coverage requirements vary by industry and business size.
+For inland marine, there is no single statewide minimum limit; instead, coverage requirements vary by industry and business size.
 That means a Minneapolis contractor, a Duluth installer, and a Rochester service provider may all need different inland marine insurance requirements in Minnesota based on how much property they move and where they stage it.
 If your business keeps customer property, ships materials, or stores equipment offsite, this coverage is worth reviewing.

 Inland Marine Insurance by City in Minnesota